10 Ways to Avoid a Tax Fright!

 7. Is it a trick or treat?
 This can sometimes be difficult to know when it comes to workplace perks or benefits-in-kind (BIK).
 Some workplaces will offer employees extra benefits as part of the salary package but not all of them come tax-free.
 Keep a look out for a copy of a P11D form or even your monthly payslip which will tell you what deductions have been made as a result of receiving a BIK.
 Before you decline the invitation to the staff Christmas party, you can relax – that one is completely tax-free.
 Extra fringe benefits which you are likely to be taxed for include; use of a company car or receiving gym membership.
 Whilst you’ll be charged income tax on the cash value of these, they can still be a bit of a treat as you won’t have to pay employee NI on the value of such taxable BIKs.

 8. Did you know that inheritance tax is charged at a frightful 40% on assets over £500,000 (where this includes passing on your main residence)?
-No one wants to leave their loved ones with a horrific tax bill and so it’s important to carry out careful inheritance tax planning.
+No one wants to leave their loved ones with less due to having to pay a large tax bill first, and so it’s important to carry out careful inheritance tax planning.
 One of the most common problems we see people face is when they want to gift property as part of that planning, only to realise that, by doing this, it means they themselves may face a large capital gains tax (CGT) bill.
 That’s because even where you are not selling an asset for a profit, if there is an increase in value, HMRC will treat it as you having received the added value and also as having gifted it.
 There are different ways to overcome this problem so make sure you speak to chartered accountants for expert advice.

 9. That has nicely led us to tip number 9, which is to always use reputable and reliable chartered accountants.
 You may not know this, but anyone can call themselves an accountant.
 Accountants with chartered status however means that their qualification provides you with a guarantee on their service levels, and that their conduct is governed by the ICAEW.
 Any issues or complaints will be taken with the upmost seriousness.
 Avoid cowboy ‘accountants’, even where their fees may be tempting, or it could cost you more in HMRC penalties.
 We’re rarely the hero of the story, but that’s ok with us, because we have undoubtedly helped many of our clients out of stressful situations when it comes to their tax liability.
 Whether you need to rely on us to remind you of the deadlines, help you make sense of HMRC’s letters, or get advice on tax rules and ways to cut your tax bill down, getting expert help will give you peace of mind.